Home | Browse Topics | Criminal & traffic law | Common crimes | Synthetic cannabis, party pills, herbal highs: “Psychoactive substances”

 Psychoactive Substances Act 2013, s 71 Criminal Procedure Act 2011, ss 6, 71

-It’s illegal to possess any synthetic cannabis, party pills or herbal highs (“psychoactive substances”) if they haven’t been officially approved by the government.
-These drugs sometimes used to be called “legal highs,” but since July 2013 they’ve all been illegal.
+It’s illegal to possess any synthetic cannabis, party pills or herbal highs (“psychoactive substances”).
+While sometimes called “legal highs” in the past, they’ve all been illegal since July 2013.

 If you’re convicted in court, the judge can fine you up to $500.